wp-plugins/widget-visibility-time-scheduler/README.txt

 * English
 * German
+* Spanish

 Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/plugins/widget-visibility-time-scheduler/).
+If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/widget-visibility-time-scheduler).

 = Where is the *.pot file for translating the plugin in any language? =